 - Sharp-Dressed Man: He's always dressed in a nice bartender outfit.

-- The Sociopath: No real regard for human life.
-His way of testing his powers was killing his wife.
-The trope was enforced by said ability when it made his eye explode for feeling bad about it.
+- The Sociopath: Giriko has no real regard for any human life, only follows Ginjo due to be promised powerful and has an inflated ego.
+When he first achieved his Fullbring, his way of testing his powers was killing his wife.
+The trope was enforced by said ability when it made his eye explode for feeling bad about it and trying to bring her back.

 - The Stoic: He's calm and non-reactive for the most part, and reacts in a measured way to everything.
-Then he beefs up his body and ends up Drunk with Power.
+He always explains things straight to the point, and takes the brunt of Riruka's anger without any problems.
+Then he beefs up his body and ends up Drunk with Power, revealing his real egotistical and boastul personality.

 - Time Master: He has the ability to impose time limits that must be fulfilled under pain of death.
 According to Riruka, he's done this to several others before Ichigo joined up with Xcution.